-The Wasatch County Family Clinic (WCFC) of Wasatch Mental Health offers a variety of therapeutic services designed to help individuals and families who are affected in some way by mental illness and/or substance abuse.
+The Wasatch County Family Clinic (WCFC) of Wasatch Behavioral Health offers a variety of therapeutic services designed to help individuals and families who are affected in some way by mental illness and/or substance abuse.
 We are staffed with doctors, nurses, therapists, case managers, a prevention specialist, and a family resource facilitator to provide excellent mental health and substance abuse services for adults, children, and families.
 Meet our staff at the Wasatch County Family Clinic.

 Call us to set up an intake appointment at 435-654-3003.
 We will do our best to set you up at a time that is convenient for you and your family.